rexresearch

 development too many conflicting US Government requirements were

 incorporated into the design.
-He also found that industry desires
+He also found that industry

-to sell their respective technologies forced incompatible features
+desires to sell their respective technologies forced

-together.
-Solid propellant boosters increased cost.
-Wings twice as
+incompatible features together.
+Solid propellant boosters

-large as necessary for NASA made the delta-winged shuttle orbiter
+increased cost.
+Wings twice as large as necessary for NASA made

-less safe than a lifting body design.
-Based on Kayser's
+the delta-winged shuttle orbiter less safe than a lifting body

-recommendation the German Government stopped participation in that
+design.
+Based on Kayser's recommendation the German Government

-program.
-It took NASA 25 years to reach the same conclusion - that
+stopped participation in that program.
+It took NASA 25 years to

-the Space Shuttle was inherently flawed and needed a successor as
+inherently flawed and needed a successor as soon as possible.

-It was clear that governments had a hard time finding researchers
+It was clear that governments had a hard time finding

-as a result became a consultant to NASA, DARPA, USAF, and NRO in
+these abilities and as a result became a consultant to NASA,

-formulating future US space programs.
+DARPA, USAF, and NRO in formulating future US space programs.

 In the early 1970's Willy Brandt's Ministry of Science and